writethedocs/www/docs/blog/introducing-weps.rst

 Introducing Write the Docs Enhancement Proposals
 ================================================

-Write the Docs has been growing each year since we had the first conference in 2013, and the scope of the community has expanded dramatically.
+Write the Docs began seven years ago with a single conference.
-We started with a single conference, and now we have multiple conferences, over 50 meetups around the world, multiple online spaces, and many other ongoing projects.
+It has now grown to multiple conferences worldwide, over 50 international meetups, and `many other projects`_.

 We have often followed the open-source philosophy in our community practices, keeping a loose governance model and mostly letting the work speak for itself.